 Leadership begins with how you lead your life.
-You are a multifaceted person and aspects of that show up in everything you do—at work, at home, everywhere.
+You're a multifaceted person and aspects of that show up in everything you do—at work, at home, everywhere.
 I can help you optimize your whole-person development and empower your ability to show up at your best each and every day, personally and professionally, despite whatever volatility, uncertainty, complexity, or ambiguity you may face.
-I have been coaching since 2010 and have coaching experience in healthcare, technology, media and entertainment, business (including startups), government, education, and law.
-I specialize in working with ambitious women and minorities who seek to overcome barriers to leadership or become more effective leaders.
+I've been coaching since 2010 and have coaching experience in healthcare, technology, media and entertainment, business, government, and education.
+I advocate for well workplaces and help leaders level up and lead with courage, especially those traditionally underrepresented and marginalized in leadership ranks to overcome barriers to leadership or become more effective leaders.

-As a coach, I have helped clients to sharpen their emotional intelligence skills in the areas of self-awareness, self-regulation, motivation, empathy, and social skills; effectively manage change and navigate uncertainty; develop effective leadership skills through strengths-building; and improve stress management and design a lifestyle of work-life harmony aligned by priorities and values.
-I work with high-potential individual contributors, new or emerging leaders, directors, and C-suite executives to achieve clarity, purpose, passion, and build leadership.
+As a coach, I help clients to sharpen their emotional intelligence skills; become better strategic thinkers and planners; effectively manage change and navigate uncertainty; develop effective leadership skills through strengths-building; and improve stress management and design a lifestyle of work-life harmony aligned by priorities and values.
+I work with high-potential individual contributors, new or emerging leaders, directors, and C-suite executives to achieve purpose, clarity, capability, and culture.
 As a social impact consultant, I can help your organization determine how to maximize the social good you are doing and to achieve financial sustainability for your efforts.

-I am a Gallup-Certified Strengths Coach, ICF Certified Coach, Certified Evidence-Based Coach by Fielding Graduate University, and have a Doctor of Social Work degree in Social Change and Innovation from the University of Southern California.
-I am currently member of the Forbes Coaches Council, International Coaching Federation (ICF), and Organization Development Network (OD Network).
+I have a Certification in Emotional Intelligence, am a Certified Red Team Coach, Gallup-Certified Strengths Coach, ICF Professional Certified Coach, Certified Financial Social Work Coach, Certified Evidence-Based Coach by Fielding Graduate University, and have a Doctor of Social Work degree in Social Change and Innovation from the University of Southern California.
+I am currently a member of the Forbes Coaches Council and International Coaching Federation (ICF).
 Visit my professional site for more about me.

 People exceptionally talented in the Deliberative theme are best described by the seious care they take in making decisions or choices.
 They anticipate obstacles.